 Check in with your teen about what's going on in their lives - often.
-Be supportive, listen actively and keep the lines of communication open.
-As best you can, keep teenage kids involved with family events, socializing with friends and being physically active.
-Eating well and getting enough rest are other key ways they can maintain overall wellness.
+Be supportive.
+Listen actively.
+And keep the lines of communication open.
+As best you can, keep teenage kids involved with family events,

 When you think your child may be depressed, don't wait to seek help.
 A good place to start is with their primary care doctor.
-Pediatricians and family practice physicians have screening tools to identify depression and can refer your child to a behavioral health specialist, if necessary.
+Pediatricians and family practice physicians have screening tools to identify depression.
+They can refer your child to a behavioral health specialist, if necessary.

 If you're worried about suicide, ask your child.
-Always take seriously what your child says and seek help immediately by reaching out to school counselors, a pediatrician or even the ER.
+Always take what your child says seriously.
+If needed, get help right away by reaching out to school counselors, a pediatrician or even the ER.